 You Don’t Know What You’re Missing

 Sleep affects our ability to think, react, remember, and solve problems.
-One study showed that people who slept six hours or fewer at night for two weeks did just as poorly on mental tests as people who hadn’t slept at all for two nights.
 The catch is that we may develop some tolerance to lack of sleep and aren’t aware how much our alertness and performance is really suffering.

 It’s important to distinguish insomnia-related daytime fatigue from excessive daytime sleepiness (EDS).
 The terms are often used interchangeably, even among medical researchers.
 There are distinct differences, however.

 People with EDS feel very drowsy during the day.
 They’ll typically fall asleep during the day if they’re in a boring or sedentary situation.
 They might fall asleep while stopped at a stoplight or sitting in a waiting room.
 EDS is usually caused by sleep apnea, sedatives, or narcolepsy.

 People with daytime fatigue usually don’t fall asleep during the day, but they are very tired.
 They struggle to get through a normal day’s activities.
 Symptoms of daytime fatigue include:

 - Lack of productivity

 Fatigue is a more accurate description of what people with insomnia experience.
 Although they’re sleep deprived, they tend to feel more tired than sleepy.
 If you have insomnia, you might find it hard to nap.
 People with insomnia usually see a doctor because of fatigue and poor daytime functioning, not because they have trouble falling or staying asleep.